edamla/mediterraneanagency/_books/2021-09-01-i-wrote-my-love-with-stone.md

 One of the most important factors that enriches our enlightenment and knowledge is the heritage from our past.
 In this respect, our history is filled with materials that we will proudly remember.
-How- ever, because we always look forward, we have not understood the efforts and sacrifices of the people who prepared our future with their endeav- ors in the past enough.
-This unfortunate neglect has been prevalent in every field, from theology to literature, from sociology to architecture, from med- icine to astronomy.
-We have now entered a period where we realize that it will be difficult to move for- ward without the rich accumulation of the past.
+However, because we always look forward, we have not understood the efforts and sacrifices of the people who prepared our future with their endeavors in the past enough.
+This unfortunate neglect has been prevalent in every field, from theology to literature, from sociology to architecture, from medicine to astronomy.
+We have now entered a period where we realize that it will be difficult to move forward without the rich accumulation of the past.
 In this regard, there are certainly countless names to consider.
 When we look at architecture within this focus, one of the most important names we should